-This course provides an introduction to clinical laboratory procedures and equipment.
-A study of basic diagnostic ambulatory tests for patient examination, evaluation and treatment are studied.
-Students will perform venous and capillary blood collection methods.
-Students will obtain the necessary skills to perform various diagnostic tests performed in ambulatory facilities including hematology and blood chemistry tests, pulmonary function tests, routine urinalysis, and electrocardiograms.
-Students are required to purchase scrubs or a lab coat to be worn in class.
-A physical examination and proof of immunization is also required.
+Students will perform venous and capillary blood collection methods, Students will obtain the necessary skills to perform various diagnostic tests performed in ambulatory facilities including microbiology, immunology, hematology, chemistry and pulmonary function tests, routine urinalysis, and electrocardiograms.
+Students are required to purchase scrubs or a lab coat, to be worn in class.
 Prerequisites: MED 133 with a "C" or better (or with concurrency) AND MED 125 or HIM 101 AND CSA 105, all with a "C" or better.